How to Grow a Physiotherapy Practice

 - The importance of nurturing vs. converting clients

-- Software that can help you create lead scores and improve your PT business
+- Software that can help you create lead scores and improve your physiotherapy business

 - How to display authenticity on social media